 “We are proud to share these numbers because they represent the investment we are able to make back into the people, schools, organizations, and businesses that contribute to the growth and strength of our communities,” commented Scott McFarland, Honor’s CEO.

 Honor Credit Union is proud to serve more than 85,000 members across the State of Michigan.
 Providing solutions for your financial success and giving back to the communities we serve remain the driving forces behind Honor Credit Union.
-For more information, call 800.442.2800, or visit staging.honorcu.com.
+For more information, call 800.442.2800, or visit www.honorcu.com.

 Interim VP of Marketing

 In total, 94,620 pounds of paper was safely shredded and destroyed during its 10 free shred events across its member center communities in 2023.